Sports in Seattle: Major professional teams

 Lumen Field during a Seattle Seahawks game.

 Climate Pledge Arena set up for a Seattle Kraken game.

 Climate Pledge Arena is also home to the Seattle Storm and was the home of the Seattle SuperSonics from 1967 to 2008.

 T-Mobile Park during a Seattle Mariners game.

-At 4.1 million residents in 2025, Greater Seattle is the 15th-largest metropolitan area (between metro Detroit at 4.4 million and the Twin Cities at 3.7 million) in the United States.
-Since the late 20th century, rapid population growth in the counties surrounding the City of Seattle (King County; Pierce County, Washington and Snohomish County) and the satellite cities in these counties (Bellevue, WA; Tacoma, WA and Everett, WA) has led to the establishment of new professional sports teams in the Puget Sound region.
+At 4.1 million residents in 2025, Seattle has the 15th-largest metropolitan area (between metro Detroit at 4.4 million and the Twin Cities at 3.7 million) in the United States.
+Since the late 20th century, rapid population growth in the counties surrounding the City of Seattle (King County; Pierce County and Snohomish County) and the satellite cities in these counties (Bellevue; Tacoma and Everett) has led to the establishment of new professional sports teams in the Puget Sound region.
 Seattle's teams are known for their high attendances across several leagues.
+It is also the only U.S. city to have teams in three professional women's leagues—the Women's National Basketball Association, National Women's Soccer League, and Professional Women's Hockey League.

 Professional soccer in Seattle has always involved the Seattle Sounders, whose original team played in the defunct NASL in the 1970s through to its demise in 1983.
 The name lived on in a second incarnation of the team, which played in the second level of US soccer from 1994 through 2008.
 In November 2007, Major League Soccer announced that Seattle would host the league's fifteenth franchise to start play in 2009.
 The team held a vote among its fan base for the team's name between March 27 and 31, 2008 and Seattle Sounders FC was chosen.
 The current version of the Sounders plays at Lumen Field.

 In 1976, the NFL's Seattle Seahawks began play.
 The Seahawks played at the Kingdome until its implosion in 2000.
 The Seahawks now play in Lumen Field.

 In 1977, following years of legal wrangling over the move of the Seattle Pilots to Milwaukee (to become the Milwaukee Brewers), the MLB awarded Seattle a new baseball franchise, the Seattle Mariners.
 From 1977 the Mariners played in the Kingdome until mid-season 1999 when the team moved across the street to what is now known as T-Mobile Park, where they continue to play today.

 The WNBA's Seattle Storm arrived in Seattle in 2000, and played at KeyArena through the 2018 season.
 After KeyArena was closed for its reconfiguration as today's Climate Pledge Arena, the Storm split their 2019 home games between Angel of the Winds Arena in Everett and Alaska Airlines Arena on the University of Washington campus.
 The WNBA's 2020 season, held amidst COVID-19, was completely moved to Bradenton, Florida.
 When the league returned to home markets in 2021, the Storm played all home games at Angel of the Winds Arena, and returned to Climate Pledge Arena in 2022.